It is important for businesses of all sizes to create an easy to manage document destruction program.

 - Many states have passed laws requiring businesses to shred papers and documents that are no longer in use.

 But even in those few businesses and geographical areas where it may not be the law to shred papers, it is still a very common sense business practice, and one that is not so hard to incorporate into your company’s document management plan.

 A Basic Guide To Help You Get Started Creating A Document Destruction Policy

 To start, please be aware that this post is not intended to be a comprehensive document destruction policy guide, and is in no way legal advice or a substitute for researching applicable laws and procedures in your area.

-If you need more details, and have questions, I recommend that you request information from shredding companies with our quotes form on the right or using the directory at http://www.document-shredding.org and ask questions from the shredding contractors who respond.
+If you need more details, and have questions, be sure to request information from local shredding companies with our quotes form on the right, or just visit our directory of local contractors.

-Many of them (but not necessarily all of them) will have information, experience and relavent information about shredding and specific laws in your location and industry.
+Many of them (but not necessarily all of them) will have information, experience and relevant information about document shredding services and specific laws or regulatory requirements for your location and industry.

 1. Regular paper waste baskets are not enough for the office!